This information has been designed to give you a rough guide of what’s required when owning a puppy.

 It shouldn’t be necessary to supplement your puppy’s diet at all when feeding with a complete diet.
 Neither is it essential to give milk, your puppy will receive enough calcium in their food.

 Giving treats as incentives are good for training purposes but should never be more than 15% of their dietary intake.
 Chews are good for puppies, especially during teething and for oral hygiene purposes.
 Some dental chews can be high in fat so be aware of this.

 Many behavioural problems seen in older dogs could have been prevented if the dog had been given the opportunity to learn social skills, manners and communication by the age of 16 weeks.

 Microchipping is the best way to identify your dog.
+It is a legal requirment to have your dog microchipped from 8 weeks of age.
 A tiny microchip is injected under the skin between the shoulder blades.
 This chip has a unique number which shows up when scanned.
 The number is registered along with your details on a national database.
-If your dog goes wandering and is taken to a vets or a rescue centre they will be scanned and your contact details can then be retrieved.
+If your dog goes wandering and is taken to a vet or a rescue centre, they will be scanned and can then retrieve your contact details.